nebulab/cangaroo/README.md

 ## Tests

-Tests are written using rspec. `bundle exec rake` will run the test suite.
-If you create an additional migration, you'll need to `rm -Rf spec/dummy` to ensure the test database schema contains your latest changes.
+Tests are written using rspec and Appraisals, `bundle exec rake` will run the test suite for rails 4 and rails 5, if you want run specs only for for rails 4 run `appraisal rails-4 rake`, for rails 5 run `appraisal rails-5 rake`.